 - major in human kinetics, BA degree

 - concentration and minor in human kinetics

 - minor in elementary school physical education

 Sport and Leisure Management

 Major in sport and leisure management,

 BA Degree

+Human Kinetics Travel Study Opportunities

+Optional travel studies are an exciting and memorable way to study and experience how sport, recreation, and culture are interrelated.
+The School of Human Kinetics offers travel study experiences to Australia and every four years to the Summer Olympics.

 More Information

 Contact Admissions or the Dean of the School of Human Kinetics.

 School of Nursing

 Sonya Grypma, Ph.D., Dean

 Purpose

 The mission of the School of Nursing is to prepare highly qualified graduates with the knowledge, clinical experience, and critical thinking skills necessary to provide exceptional nursing care within a rapidly changing health care field.
 The School aims to do this through:

 - Development and deliverance of exceptional undergraduate and graduate nursing programs in conformance with the requirements and standards of the College of Registered Nurses of BC, the Canadian Association of Schools of Nursing, and the BC Ministry of Advanced Education, Skills and Training.

 - Ongoing promotion and development of nursing scholarship and research capacity.

 - 3. Promotion of program excellence through networking with external stakeholders, including professional associations, accrediting bodies, nursing educators, health services administrators, government agencies, research groups, and funding sources.

 - 4. Embodiment of thoughtful Christian perspectives in a healthcare environment characterized by increasingly complex ethical, technical, organizational, and social challenges.

 Perspective

 The TWU School of Nursing is committed to equip nurses for excellence in nursing practice.
-Through the mentorship of knowledgeable, supportive and passionate faculty, TWU students are taught to be competent, 'covenantal caring' nurses, who embody a spirit of inquiry to provide person-centred care that addresses equity and quality of life for individuals and communities within pluralistic societies.
+Through the mentorship of knowledgeable, supportive and passionate faculty, TWU students are taught to be competent, 'covenantal caring'

+nurses, who embody a spirit of inquiry to provide person-centred care that addresses equity and quality of life for individuals and communities within pluralistic societies.
 TWU nursing graduates are reflective, life-long learners, prepared to give servant leadership to the changing health care needs of a global community.

 Programs

 The School of Nursing offers the following programs:

 • a Bachelor of Science in Nursing

 Nursing courses are sequential.
 Therefore, first year nursing and science courses must be successfully completed before students progress to nursing courses designated for subsequent years.
 Students have opportunities to develop their clinical skills in the on-campus nursing skills lab and in off-campus clinical sites.

 Program Checklists and Requirements: